AbuBakarSiddik4/Corporate_Helper/README.md

 ## Project Overview

-Thsi is a simple web application where compnay can create a account then add employees trhen device.Then Store all the device log data .
+This is a simple web application where compnay can create a account then add employees then device.Then Store all the device log data .
 Every Cmpany only see their data only not others.

 ## Technologies